bguesman/docsify-test/docs/editor/blocks/atmosphere_layer_block.md

 Expanse computes pseudo-volumetric shadows as a screenspace post-process using the depth buffer and the cloud transmittance buffer.
 Because of this, the shadow effects it computes are only an approximation.
 It's best to use them as a subtle effect, and defer to a more dedicated volumetrics plugin for true volumetric lighting.
 I'm pretty sure, based on some investigation, that Unity's volumetric fog uses the same strategy.
 It's also been employed with great results in a number of AAA games---in particular, Mirror's Edge: Catalyst, which was a big inspiration for this product.

-A note: to adjust the streakiness of the screenspace shadows, you can tweak the [depth buffer downsample factor](/editor/blocks/quality_settings_block?id=screenspace-depth-downscale) in your [quality settings block](/editor/blocks/quality_settings_block).
+A note: to adjust the streakiness of the screenspace shadows, you can tweak the [depth buffer downsample factor](/editor/blocks/quality_settings_block?id=screenspace-depth-downscale) in your [quality settings](/editor/blocks/quality_settings_block).
 This is a global setting, so it cannot be set per layer.

 #### Geometry Shadows
 **C# member variable:** `bool m_geometryShadows` \